josephong610/sta504nida/README.md

 When attempting to replicate the paper's work, it was a bit harder than I imagined.
 There would be times where I would get extremely close to replicating the results, but off by a few decimal places in the p-value.
 I had to wonder whether that meant I was doing something wrong or if the paper gave unreplicable work.
 The uncertainty of whether I had actually replicated the work the best I could get.

 Primary Results:

 In the primary analysis I did not know how they got such a low p-value for Bing.
 If I were to impute a row that included Bing, then I could maybe see how they got such a low p-value.
 However, since there aren't any Bing entries, I'm not sure what I could do besides say that the p-value for Bing was basically 1 and statistically insignificant.
 That was one big change with my results and the paper's.
 Another difference was in the p-values I was getting for Wave 1.
 The paper states that they got a Hockberg-adjusted P = 0.59 in Wave 1, while the p-values I got were 0.747.
 Although I wasn't able to get the exact same values as the paper for the p-values, the main idea was still the same.
 None of the Wave 1 results were statistically significant differences across the platforms.
 They were all way over the 0.05 threshold.
 But besides my difference in results for Wave 2 Bing, my Wave 2's relationship between Jack'd and Instagram was very statistically significant, just like how the paper says.

+For the actual rates themselves, I did find that Jack'd's rate was 3.29, Instagram's was 0.34, and Bing's was 0 just like how the paper says as well.

 Secondary Results: